Mike Flanagan's unrealized projects: The Midnight Club season 2

 In December 2022, following the cancelation of The Midnight Club, Flanagan revealed what was planned for season 2 on his Tumblr, including the ultimate fates of the various characters and answers to the show's lingering mysteries.
 The season would have adapted the Remember Me books by Christopher Pike.

 The Dark Tower

-In December 2022, Flanagan announced that he had acquired the rights to adapt the The Dark Tower books for a streaming series on Amazon Prime Video and had plans for a multi-season release, alongside Trevor Macy's Intrepid Pictures.
+In December 2022, Flanagan announced that he had acquired the rights to adapt The Dark Tower books for a streaming series on Amazon Prime Video and had plans for a multi-season release, alongside Trevor Macy's Intrepid Pictures.
 In June 2023, Flanagan said he was optimistic about Amazon approving the series after the 2023 writer's strike.
 By August 2023, development on the series was suspended due to the 2023 SAG-AFTRA strike.

 Hell House

 In November 2023, Flanagan confirmed that had a third installment of his The Haunting horror anthology series been commissioned, the season would have adapted Richard Matheson's Hell House; however, the rights were not available.